Practical algorithms for Hierarchical overlap graphs: Previous work

 \section{Previous work}

 We now describe the relevant previous results related to the computation of HOG.
-For a given set of strings $P$, the ACT~\cite{DBLP:journals/cacm/AhoC75} can be computed in \textit{linear} time and space.
+For a given set of strings $P$, the ACT~\cite{DBLP:journals/cacm/AhoC75} can be computed in linear time and space.
 The classical algorithm builds a Trie and adds the suffix links efficiently using dynamic programming.
 EHOG~\cite{DBLP:journals/ipl/CazauxR20} can be computed by simply traversing the suffix path of every string in $P$ in linear time, and removing the untraversed vertices.
-The corresponding labels of tree edges, and suffix links with its labels are also updated simultaneously.
+The corresponding labels of tree edges and suffix links with its labels are also updated simultaneously.

-Given an ACT (or EHOG) of $P$, its HOG can be constructed by removing the nodes that do not satisfy the criterion in \Cref{lemma:inOv}.
-We again update the edge labels and suffix links in linear time as described above.
-Various approaches for computing $Ov(P)$ are as follows.\\
+Given an ACT (or EHOG) of $P$, its HOG can be constructed by removing the nodes not satisfying \Cref{lemma:inOv}, and updating edge labels and suffix links as in EHOG.
+Various approaches to compute $Ov(P)$ are

 \begin{enumerate} \item \textbf{Cazaux and Rivals~\cite{DBLP:journals/ipl/CazauxR20} requiring $O(n+k^2)$ time.} This algorithm computes a list $R_l(u)$ containing all leaves having ${u}$ as its suffix by traversing over all suffix paths.
 A bit vector maintains for each internal node $x$, the strings in $P$ having overlaps in the descendants of $x$.
 The bit vector can be updated in a bottom-up fashion, and compared with $R_l(u)$ to decide whether $u$ is added to $\cal H$.
 Along with suboptimal time, it also uses super linear space seemingly limiting its scalability.